 What difference does a good interest rate make?

 Let’s have a look at how much a small margin on your interest rate can make, using our car loan repayment calculator for a five-year loan.

 |Total loan payable||$22,645.20||$23,479.92|

 So a secured $20,000 car loan over five years in this example could cost you around $800 less in total interest costs compared to an unsecured loan, assuming you’re paying a pretty low-interest rate on each.
-Take this with a grain of salt though – it doesn’t factor in several things like the fees on your car loan, what your balloon payment is (a one-off lump sum that you agree to pay your lender at the end of the car loan’s term in return for lower monthly repayments), any possible introductory rates and whether or not your rate changes (if you take out a variable loan).
+Take this with a grain of salt though – it doesn’t factor in several things like the fees on your car loan, what your balloon payment is, any possible introductory rates and whether or not your rate changes (if you take out a variable loan).

 Frequently asked questions

 1. Am I eligible for a car loan?

 Your eligibility for a car loan will depend on a variety of factors such as:

 - The car model

 - Whether the car is new or used